somefan0102/gitest/README.md

 # gitest

-**gitest** is just another simple test repository for experimenting with Git and commands.
+**gitest** is just a simple test repository for experimenting with Git and commands.

 Nothing special.